 A Nation Founded On Sugar Industry

-Since sugarcane was introduced by Adriaan Van Der Stel in the early period of the Dutch colonization, precisely in 1639, nobody would imagine this plant would create such an immense impact until it turned out into a revolutionized industry for the next 300 years.
+Since sugarcane was introduced by Adriaan Van Der Stel, precisely in 1639, nobody would imagine this plant would create such an immense impact until it turned out into a revolutionized industry for the next 300 years.

 Why Only Chimneys?

 A chimney is a remarkable structure in a sugar factory.
 It is the first thing you will notice even far away, as it is always the main attractive and noticeable component.
 The annexations of sugar estates have caused a lot of sugar factories to close down.
 Unfortunately, many of them have been destroyed too!
-Lands were sold for other economic developments such as building of houses or have been replaced by crops.
-Some of the remaining sugar mills' buildings have been converted to garage, art gallery, etc. While many of those remaining old sugar factories do not have chimneys anymore, fortunately, several others have left their chimneys as a footprint of their existence and which this article is fully based on.
+Lands were sold for other economic and infrastructure developments.
+Some of the remaining sugar mills' buildings have been converted to something else.
+While many of those remaining old sugar factories do not have chimneys anymore, fortunately, several others have left their chimneys as a footprint of their existence and which this article is fully based on.

 It is very important to note that all the images in the gallery below were shot in different weather conditions, using just a smartphone.
-Moreover, few of these chimneys are located in private areas where permission has been asked with the respective owners.
+Moreover, few of these chimneys are located in private areas where permission has been asked from the respective owners.
 Nevertheless, certain owners could not have been reached or have refused access, hence, the photos were shot far away outside their property.
 The gallery for chimneys has been classified according to the districts of Mauritius.
-Port-Louis, is the only district where there is no remaining sugar mill's chimney, so, it is excluded.
-The total sugar mills' chimneys in Mauritius is 111, including these which are still active!
+Port-Louis is the only district where there is no remaining sugar mill chimney, so, it is excluded.
+The total number of sugar mills' chimneys in Mauritius is 110, including those which are still active!